Lake Michigan Triangle: Concept

 The frequency of disappearances, shipwrecks, and plane crashes within the Great Lakes was first mentioned in Jay Gourley's 1977 book, titled The Great Lakes Triangle.
 Although the exact origin of the Michigan Triangle is unknown, later authors focused on occurrences in Lake Michigan, particularly those within the bounds of the triangle.

 Some experts have debated about the shape and range of the triangle.
-One argued that the area is not a triangle, but a rectangle, or oblong shape, that encompasses most or all of Lake Michigan.
+One argued that the area is not a triangle, but a rectangle, or oblong shape, that fills most or all of Lake Michigan.

 The Lake Michigan Shipwreck Research Association claims that the triangle is a myth, contending that the triangle has no more shipwrecks than the rest of the Great Lakes.
 They also stated that the number of shipwrecks within the Great Lakes can be attributed to the high traffic over the lakes.

 Explanation attempts

 Natural

 Many of the shipwrecks and ship disappearances in Lake Michigan have been blamed on wind waves.
 Due to the lake's elongated shape and position, its shores are parallel and unimpeded, allowing the formation of dangerous currents including riptides and longshore tides.
 Additionally, the north-south orientation coupled with regular wind patterns allow waves to reach great heights.

 Another common theory for the disappearances is magnetic anomalies caused by magnetic declination and magnetic deviation.
 Declination refers to the difference between true north and magnetic north, which differs depending on location.
 On average, Lake Michigan deviates four to five degrees westward.
 Deviations are errors induced in compasses by local magnetic fields.
 For example, if you were to hold a compass near a magnetic object, the needle would point towards the object instead of magnetic north.
 Although this would not be a problem in vehicles with other navigational equipment, it could cause confusion to inexperienced sailors and pilots.